 In baseball, all your warmup practice goes in vain if you don't hit the ball.
 You only stand a chance to play and win if your bat hits the ball.

-The same thing happens with email.
-Email campaigns are like that ball; if they're not landing in the inbox, all the investment in money, time, and effort will be fruitless.
+The same thing happens with emails.
+Email campaigns are like that ball; if they're not landing in the inbox, all the investment in terms of money, time, and effort will be fruitless.

 So, landing in the recipient's inbox is the primary goal of assessing the performance of your email campaigns.
-It is known as email deliverability which we will be discussing in this article.
+It is known as email deliverability, which we will discuss in this guide.

 What is email deliverability?

-Deliverability of your email campaigns rests in the hands of inbox providers (IBPs) like Gmail, Outlook, and Yahoo.
-If emails meet the protocols placed by IBPs, your emails will land in the primary tab keeping the deliverability high.
+Deliverability of your email campaigns rests in the hands of inbox providers like Gmail, Outlook, and Yahoo.
+If emails meet the protocols placed by inbox providers, your emails will land in the primary tab, keeping the deliverability high.

-Often, marketers confuse deliverability with email delivery, but there is a difference.
+Often, marketers confuse email deliverability with email delivery, but there are some differences.

 Difference between email delivery and email deliverability

-Before we talk about the nitty-gritty of email deliverability, it's important to understand what happens after you click send.
+Before we talk about the nitty-gritty of email deliverability, it's essential to understand what happens after you click send.

-When an email is sent from the sender's server, it must clear the getaway and the spam filters.
+When an email is sent from the sender's server, it must clear the email gateway and the spam filters.
 Think of them as the gatekeepers of the recipient's mail server.

 These filters assess the email for different factors like the legitimacy of the sender, authenticity of email content, domain reputation, etc.